abhilashgd/SpringBootNotes/README.md

 #7 what does the @SpringBootApplication annotation do internally?

           As per the spring boot doc, the @SpringBootApplication is equivalent to using @COnfiguration, @EnableAutoConfiguration and @ComponentScan with their default attributes
           Spring boot enables the developer to use a single annotation instead of using multiple.
 But, as we know, spring provided loosely coupled features that we can use for each individual annotation as per our project needs

+#8 how to use a property defined in application.properties file into your java class

+          - use the @Value annotation to access the properties which is defined in the application - properties file

+          EX: @Value ("${custom.value}"}
+          - private String customVal;

+#9 Explain @RestController annotation in Spring Boot

+          - @RestController is a convenience annotation for creating Restful controllers.
+It is a specialisation of @Component and is autodetected through class path scanning.
+          It adds the @Controller and @ResponseBody annotations.
+It converts the response to JSON or XML.

+          - which eliminates the need to annotate every request handling method of the controller class with the @ResponseBody annotation.
+It is typically used in combination with annotated handler methods based on the @RequestMapping annotation

+          - indicates that the data returned by each method will be written into the response body instead of rendering a template

+#10 difference between @RestController and @Controller ?

+          - Its that the response from a web application is generally a view (HTML + CSS + JavaScript) because they are intended for human viewers while Rest API just return data in form of JSON or XML because most of the rest clients are programs.

+          - same goes with @RestController and @cController annotation
+          - @Controller Map of the model object to view or template and makes it human readable but @RestCOntroller simply returns the object and object data is directly written into HTTP response as JSON or XML.